HaMy-DS/Face-Generator/README.md

 # Face Generator

-In this project, I used some DCGAN modes for Face Generator using CelebFaces Attributes (CelebA) Dataset https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.
+In this project, I used DCGAN mode for Face Generator using CelebFaces Attributes (CelebA) Dataset https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.

 A DCGAN consists of two neural networks: